urishiraval/urishiraval.github.io/_posts/2025-08-04-igloos-and-sculpts.md

 For the longest time these questions haunted me.
 I tried and tried and struggled to get to that point where I could intuitively navigate things just like my seniors.

-“Age is just a number!”
-I’d say.
-“Experience is important, but not indicative of a senior”.

 # Then I got over it

 “Fuck it” - I said.